drejohnson/sveltekit-kratos/README.md

 > SvelteKit is still in early beta and has various bugs, especially in Firefox

-> If you're on Windows and using WSL2 you might face a bug where the dev server constantly refreshes because of a websocket connection error
+> If you're on Windows and using WSL2 you might face a bug where the dev server constantly refreshes because of a websocket connection error when using host 127.0.0.1